optimisticlucio/ts-learning-exercises/form-builder/README.md

   -   title, a string which is shown above the options.
 Default is "Select Option".
   -   options, an array of strings which represents the options presented to the user.
   -   id, a string which'll be the id for the sent data of this section.
-  -   default, a string which represents a single option that's pre-selected on page load.
-Default is empty.
 -   "title": representing a large text item that cannot be modified.
 Customization options are:
       -   content, a string which represents the item's text.